Probing quark-lepton correlation in GUTs with high-precision neutrino measurements: Details of fitting procedure

-Regarding VEVs of Higgs doublets in ${10}_H,\overline{126}_H,{120}_H$, without loss of generality, $v_{126}^u$ can be taken to be real, and renmaining VEVs are generally complex.
-Moreover, SM singlet S VEV $v_S$ can also be real, concretely we write
+and overall factors in front of $v$ are induced by representation decomposition in group theory, which are irrelevant to our fit.
+We further parameterize $c_{\rm rep}^{u,d}$ by removing unphysical parameters.
+Without loss of generality, $c_{126}^u$ can be rotated to be real, and remaining coefficients are generally complex.
+Concretely we write